-- 1) Protect the administration of the system to ensure benefits are available to members; and, - Minimize employer costs.
-The constitutional provisions and state statutes governing such boards should promote responsible financial management and discourage conflicts of interest.
+1) Protect the administration of the system to ensure benefits are available to members; and,

+2) Minimize employer costs.

+The constitutional provisions and state statutes governing such boards should promote responsible financial management, discourage conflicts of interest, and eliminate fraud or abuse to ensure public trust and to preserve the overall public value of these systems.